 A lot of people are afraid of discussing planned gifts because of their underlying fear of death (despite what seems like the tendency of every gift annuity recipient to live past their life expectancy!).
 Having empathy for the timid, especially in such a sensitive subject matter, really helps the learner and translates to overall value for the program.

 You know that five minutes spent talking to a donor about their will can raise all sorts of questions.
-Multiply that by a full classroom or crowded online session, and it can take a lot of time and repetition to see that everyone understands the concept.
+Multiply that by a full classroom or crowded online session, and it can take a lot of time and repetition to see that everyone understands the concepts that are at the heart of the nonprofit training program.
 Be sure to find an instructor that will work with you through any obstacles.